ManleyManFred/dplt-challenge/README.md

 That said I'm pretty happy with the output from my example file.

+All I'm doing is creating a vector with normalized binary values (using floats for the dotproducts) and storing them at the index of the character's code point and normalizing for length.
+Then it's standard cosine similarity (measuring the projection of one vector on to another to see how similar they are).
+I found binary to be better performing than word frequency (what's generally recommended - but I think the application is more for sentences).
+I.E. I'm ignoring word frequencies and just seeing how similar the set of characters in words are in vector space.

 ## Why simple in the end

 Because simpler is better if the results are the same.
 And the results are very similar.

+Essentially all I'm doing is giving similarity scores of 1 for any comparison (the best) and subtracting any characters that aren't similar.
+This is super easy to understand, performant, and doesn't seem to do too bad in my example file.

 ## Why I skipped proper nouns